Claire-Fisher/rock-paper-scissors-ms2/TESTING.md

 * In addition to this, I also asked several people to test using iPhones and Apple Mac laptops/desktops using safari.
 These users reported no issues or bugs only style suggestions.
 CHECK THIS BEFORE PROJECT COMPLETION!!

 **Style and Script link functionality**
-* To manaually test my CSS and JS links were funcitoning as intended:
+* To manaually test my CSS and JS links were functioning as intended:
   * I created a test h1 on my html.
   * I added code in the style.css to make the h1 content red.
   * I added code in the script.js to message the console.